 Anyway, a non-preachy acceptance from my partner with respect to what I like to eat goes a long way I suppose.
 So does my not stinking up the flat with the smell of bacon every morning.
 She respects that I'm going to want to order that celebratory grilled slab of whatever from time to time when we're dining out.
 And I understand that I should save making the hamburger of my dreams for a time when she's not around.
 Like most things, it's about compromise and trying to see the other side of any argument.

 Yalla Yalla in Soho

 Getting your 'five a day', having a mostly plant based diet, realising that throwing meat into a meal is often just a cheap shortcut when a more delicious and fulfilling option might have been to add a particular spice or show a deeper appreciation for the flavour of some vegetable: worthwhile endeavours.
 Acknowledging the succulence and tradition of a meal centred around meat: yummy.
 Not letting food preferences get in the way of having a nice time with someone you care about: fundamental.

 Blog post & photography by Chris Osburn for Great British Chefs

 Are there any vegetarians in your household, when the others are meat eaters?
 How do cope at mealtimes?
-Will you be having a meat-free week for National Vegetarian Week?
+Will you be avoiding meat for Meat Free Week?
 We're discussing this over on Great British Chefs Facebook page.